For months now, Israel has been attacked by aerial incendiary weapons launched by Hamas during riots at the Gaza border fence.

 International human-rights law was developed by people who were appalled by the world’s paralysis in the face of antisemitic pogroms in Eastern Europe, through which several of them lived, followed by the Nazi Holocaust.

-As detailed in James Loeffler’s riveting and important book, Rootless Cosmopolitans: Jews and Human Rights in the Twentieth Century, Jewish lawyers, jurists and other activists sought to fashion international human-rights law into a defense mechanism to protect powerless minorities.
+As detailed in James Loeffler’s riveting and important book, Rooted Cosmopolitans: Jews and Human Rights in the Twentieth Century, Jewish lawyers, jurists and other activists sought to fashion international human-rights law into a defense mechanism to protect powerless minorities.

 The process through which it became a weapon to be used against the Jewish people is, as Loeffler recounts, a tragic history.